-There have been a number of well-known political and business leaders throughout history who have exhibited characteristics of a laissez-faire leadership style.
+There have been a number of well-known political and business leaders throughout history who have exhibited characteristics of a leadership style.

-Steve Jobs was known for giving instructions to his team about what he would like to see but then leaving them to their own devices to figure out how to fulfill his wishes.7 Former U.S. President Herbert Hoover was famous for taking a more laissez-faire approach to governing, often by allowing more experienced advisors to take on tasks where he lacked knowledge and expertise.
+Steve Jobs was known for giving instructions to his team about what he would like to see but then leaving them to their own devices to figure out how to fulfill his wishes.
+Former U.S. President Herbert Hoover was famous for taking a more laissez-faire approach to governing, often by allowing more experienced advisors to take on tasks where he lacked knowledge and expertise.

-Q.4 Critically analyze the role of the educational leadership.
-Also give suggestions for improving the role of leader.
+Q.4 Explain the social change management.
+Also highlight the changing role of educational manager.